syncfusion-content/asp.netwebforms-docs/aspnet/DateRangePicker/behavior-settings.md

 #### Value

-DateRangePicker value can be selected through picking two date values from available two DatePicker calendar or you can set it by using **value** property.
+DateRangePicker value can be selected through picking two date values from available two DatePicker calendar or you can set it by using **Value** property.

 {% highlight html %}